 According to Wood (1995), it is the weft, or the colored threads that fill in the warp as they are delicately woven in and out by hand, that gives the tapestry life.
 The unique nature of the program at Arkansas State University comes to life in the curricular threads of OTA/OTD collaboration, cultural awareness, and leadership and advocacy.

 - Use professional reasoning to name and frame clinical situations in order to provide evidence

-- Develop and carry out entry-level clinical research.
+- Develop and carry out entry-level scholarship.

 - Provide intervention that is ethically, socially, economically, politically, and environmentally

 - Understand the roles and responsibilities of OTA and OT practitioners to create collaborative

 - Use cultural awareness strategies to administer appropriate interventions for all persons.